 Each share of preferred stock (other than the Series D-1 Stock and Series E-1 Stock, which are subject to restrictions regarding conversion) shall be convertible, at the option of the holder thereof, at any time, and without the payment of additional consideration by the holder thereof, into such number of fully paid shares of common stock as is determined by dividing the original issue price for such series of preferred stock by the applicable conversion price for such series of preferred stock in effect at the time of conversion.
 The Series A and Series B are mandatorily convertible upon the election of the holders of a majority of such shares voting together on an as converted to common stock basis.
 The Series C is mandatorily convertible upon the election of the holders of a majority of such shares.
-The Series D is mandatorily convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority convertible upon the election of the holders of a majority of a majority of such shares.
+The Series E is mandatorily convertible upon the election of the holders of a majority of such shares.
+The Series F is mandatorily convertible upon the election of the holders of a majority of such shares.

-such shares.
 In addition, all shares of preferred stock (other than the Series D-1 Stock and Series E-1 Stock) are mandatorily convertible upon the sale of shares of common stock to the public in a firm commitment underwritten public offering of our common stock resulting in (a) at least \$50 million in net proceeds (after the underwriting discount and commissions) to us and (b) a price per share that yields (including the payment of the Series F Dividend) an implied value per share of Series F Preferred Stock issued on the original issue date of the Series F of at least \$4.0629 (such offering, a "Qualified IPO").
 The conversion price per share applicable to: (i) the Series A Stock shall initially be equal to \$1.00, (ii) the Series B Stock shall initially be equal to \$1.8896, (iii) the Series C Stock shall initially be equal to \$2.3793, (iv) the Series D Stock and Series D-1 Stock shall initially be equal to \$3.2794, (v) the Series E Stock and Series E-1 Stock shall initially be equal to \$1.9242, and (vi) the Series F Stock shall initially be equal to \$2.7086.
 On July 24, 2020, concurrently with the effectiveness of the one-for-three reverse stock split of our common stock, the conversion prices applicable to our preferred stock were adjusted proportionately in accordance with our certificate of incorporation.
-Additionally, upon a mandatory conversion, we shall pay to the holders of Series F Stock, an amount per share of Series F Dividend based on the price of the common stock in the Qualified IPO.
+Additionally, upon a mandatory conversion, we shall pay to the holders of Series F Stock, an amount per share of Series F Stock equal to the Series F Dividend or a number of additional shares of non-voting common stock per share of Series F Stock equal to the Series F Dividend based on the price of the common stock in the Qualified IPO.
 No fractional common stock shall be issued upon conversion of Preferred Stock.
 The Series C Stock, Series D Stock, and Series D-1 Stock is currently convertible into common stock on a greater than one-to-one basis.